StefH/WebJobs.Extensions.Ftp/doc/part1.md

 ```

 This function is straightforward, just log some informational message.
-The `Connection` string is from the `local.settings.json` file, and the `Channel` is hard-coded.
+The `Connection` string is from the `local.settings.json` file, and the `folder` is hard-coded.

-Before running our function, we need to run a Ftp server for testing (e.g. [FileZilla(https://filezilla-project.org/download.php)]).
+Before running our function, we need to run a Ftp server for testing (e.g. [FileZilla](https://filezilla-project.org/download.php)).

 For more examples, see [Trigger.Sample.Ftp](https://github.com/StefH/WebJobs.Extensions.Ftp/tree/main/examples/Trigger.Sample.Ftp).